Southpaw Weimaraners

 Exceptional Hunting pups from proven and tested lines

-ALL of our litters are from health tested parents.
+ALL of our litters are from HEALTH TESTED PARENTS.
 All of the dogs we breed from will have the following health clearances done:

 OFA and/or pennHIP hip clearances